gaberrini/gRPC-todo-list/README.md

 This script will execute the stub to create a new List `TodoLists.Create`

-The script accept an optional parameter to define the List `name` to be created, if no parameter is defined it will create a list with the `name=TestList`
+The script expects a positional argument to define the desired list `name`, if no parameter is defined it will be requested as user input

 ```
 ./scripts/stub_create_list.bat ListName